mralinp/simple-python-snake/README.md

 ## Colorama
 Colorama is responsible of positioning the charchters on the screen and change their color.
-The example bellow showes how easily we can do that.
+The example bellow showes how easily we can use it.

 ```python
 from colorama import init